Multi-Task Program Error Repair and Explanatory Diagnosis: Background and Motivations

 \subsection{Automated Program Repair.}

 Fixing bugs in software is a difficult task, even for experts.
 To address this issue, the software engineering community has developed Automated Program Repair (APR) tools.
 APR is a fast-growing research area that aims to reduce the time and costs associated with debugging.
 The field of APR has traditionally been approached with techniques such as genetic algorithms and search-based methods, but they were limited in scope and specific to certain programming languages.
 Recent advancements in natural language processing (NLP) have led to the development of neural methods that show promise in fixing program errors, such as DeepFix [1], DrRepair [2], and DEAR [3].
 However, these methods also have limitations such as requiring a lot of data and not being as powerful as large language models trained on code (LLMC) like Codex [4], PaLM-Coder [5], and AlphaCode [6].
+Studies such as Enhancing Logic Error Detection Through Program Pseudocodes \cite{xu2023enhancing} highlight the challenges in improving detection accuracy and efficiency.
+Furthermore, applications like LecPrompt \cite{xu2024lecprompt} and customizable text watermarking \cite{xu2024beyond} illustrate how pre-trained language models can be extended to program error diagnosis and repair.
 LLMC trained on code and natural language have the potential to improve code understanding and presentation.
 An advantage of LLMCs is their ability to adapt to tasks on-the-fly through zero-shot and few-shot learning.